Pencils of the Digital Era.

 Examples of the Blind-spots Still to Be Taken in IT Industry.

 These were just examples of hundreds of trivial solutions that make millions online.
-Below, I’d like to drop a few simple ideas that came to my mind that might be of help to someone looking for inspiration:
+Below, I’d like to drop a few simple ideas that came to my mind that might be of help to someone looking for inspiration and professional development:

 1. An intelligent signature editor online.